-Figure 97.
 Pull Request does not merge cleanly

-If you see something like Pull Request does not merge cleanly, you'll want to fix your branch so that it turns green and the maintainer doesn't have to do extra work.
+If you see something like Figure 6-16, you'll want to fix your branch so that it turns green and the maintainer doesn't have to do extra work.

 You have two main options in order to do this.
 You can either rebase your branch on top of whatever the target branch is (normally the master branch of the repository you forked), or you can merge the target branch into your branch.